 Just like a map guides your journey, a burndown chart provides a clear picture of how much work has been completed and what remains.

 Burndown charts are visual representations of the team’s progress used for agile project management.
 They are useful for scrum teams and agile project managers to assess whether the project is on track.
+Displaying burndown charts helps keep all team members on the same page regarding project progress and task status.

 Burndown charts are generally of three types: